nvim-lualine/lualine.nvim/README.md

 Screenshots of all available themes are listed in [THEMES.md](./THEMES.md)

-For those who want to break the norms.
-You can create custom looks in lualine.
+For those who want to break the norms, you can create custom looks for lualine.

 **Example** :